Live Performances Index

 Set: unknown.

 Comments: Advertised as 'A Punk Rock Nite featuring The Stranglers, The Damned, Count Bishops'.
 Gig know known to have taken place.
 From the press at the time - "The Damned and The Stranglers spent an evening dodging beer cans".
-"Kid Strange seen wresting with The Damned's Rat Scabies & Captain Sensible basckstage at the uni last week.
+"Kid Strange seen wresting with The Damned's Rat Scabies & Captain Sensible backstage at the uni last week.
 And the man who threw bottles at The Stranglers and cut Jean-Jacques Burnel over the eye ended up in hospital after fierce bouncing activity".

 Set: probably included: Neat Neat Neat, New Rose, Fan Club, Fish.

-Saturday 19 February - University of Leeds
+Saturday 19 February 1977 - Riley Smith Hall, University of Leeds, England, UK

 Set: unknown.